 Are you wondering what your options are if you looking to consolidate existing debt you have using the property that you own?

-In terms of the most popular options you have, this is typically either remortgaging, opting for a second charge mortgage or releasing equity in your home.
+In terms of the most popular options for debt consolidation loans, this is typically either remortgaging, opting for a second charge mortgage or releasing equity in your home.

 Deciding to consolidate debt can be a wise decision to make, as once these debts have been paid off, your monthly expenditure is then dramatically reduced, enabling you to have additional income that you can enjoy spending on other things.